rkam/shairport-sync/CAR INSTALL.md

 # Make sure that the script will "exit 0" on success or any other
 # value on error.

-# Uncomment the next line to exit the script, skipping the remainder of the script where the WiFi access point and Shairport Sync itself are started.
+# Uncomment the next line to exit the script here, skipping the remainder of the script where the WiFi access point and Shairport Sync itself are started.
 # exit 0 # uncomment this line to exit the script here

 /sbin/iw dev wlan0 set power_save off